MLI-lab/DeCoSearch/README.md

 If the nodes **cannot** resolve each other’s IP addresses:

-- On the additional node, you can establish an SSH tunnel to forward RabbitMQ’s TCP listener port (default: 5672):
+- On the new node, you can establish an SSH tunnel to forward RabbitMQ’s TCP listener port (default: 5672):

   ```sh
   ssh -J <jump-user>@<jump-server> -L 5672:localhost:5672 <username>@<remote-server> -N -f
   ```

-- You can then set `host: 'localhost'` on the additional node.
+- You can then set `host: 'localhost'` on the new node.

 ## **Running Multiple Experiments in Parallel With SLURM**
 If you want to run multiple experiments in parallel, you need to **assign different RabbitMQ ports**.